kmughal/react-form/Readme.md

 ## Use Cli to create form

+If you install this package globally then you can use ``` createForm ``` or using npx!
+This will start this cli.

 I have a created a cli that will allow you to create form and save in your local drive.

 ![Create form](in.gif)